Classy, Cozy, Sleek—a Low-Stress Smorgasboard

-If your trip extends south of Scandinavia, consider the flexible Eurail Selectpass, which allows you to choose three, four, or five adjoining countries connected by land or ferry (for instance, Germany-Sweden-Finland).
+If your trip extends south of Scandinavia, consider the flexible Eurail Selectpass, which allows you to choose 2-4 adjoining countries connected by land or ferry (for instance, Germany-Sweden-Finland).
 A more expensive Eurailpass is a good value only for those spending more time traveling throughout Europe.

 Railpasses also give you extra money-saving bonuses, such as free or discounted use of many boats (including Stockholm to Finland), although certain trips require additional supplements.
 Consider, too, the efficiency of night travel—a bed in a compartment on a night train is a good value in Scandinavia.
-Beyond the cost of your ticket or pass, you’ll pay about $25 for a bed in a triple, $40 for a bed in a double, or $100 for a single.
+Beyond the cost of your ticket or pass, you’ll pay about extra for a bed.

 Car rental is usually cheapest when arranged (well in advance) in the U. S., rather than in Scandinavia.
 You’ll want a weekly rate with unlimited mileage.
 Each major rental agency has an office in the Copenhagen airport.
 Comparison-shop online or through your travel agent.
 Also, a combination option—the Scanrail ’n’ Drive pass—offers a flexible, economical way to mix rail and car rental, and is handy if you plan to explore Sweden’s Glass Country or the Norwegian mountains and fjords.